documentationjs/documentation/README.md

 This installs a command called `documentation` in your path, that you can point at [JSDoc](http://usejsdoc.org/)-annotated source code to generate human-readable documentation.
-First run `documentation` with the `--help` option for help:
+First, run `documentation` with the `--help` option for help:

 ```sh